indralukmana/turbin3-capstone/documentations/user-story.md

 - **User Persona:** Self-Aware Trader
 - **Goal:** Enforce intentional planning before using funds
-- **User Story:** As a trader, I want to be required to write a clear plan for how I’ll use the funds before unlocking the vault, so I can reduce impulsive or emotional decisions.
+- **User Story:** As a trader, I want to be required to write a clear plan for how I'll use the funds before unlocking the vault, so I can reduce impulsive or emotional decisions.
 - **Functionality:**
   - Create a vault and deposit USDC/SOL